igi64/airybox/README.md

 AiryBox
 =======

-An application framework for IBP technology.
+A multi-party application framework for IBP technology.

 Features:
 1. Dashboard